 Credit Facility-Our amended Credit Agreement provides the Company with senior secured debt financing consisting of the following (collectively, the "Credit Facility"): (i) a senior secured first lien term loan facility (the "Term Loan Facility") in the aggregate principal amount of \$350 million and (ii) a senior secured first lien revolving credit facility (the "Revolving Credit Facility") in an aggregate principal amount of up to \$75 million (with a \$75 million limit for the issuance of letters of credit and a \$15 million sublimit for swing line loans).
-At December 31, 2023, we had \$343.4 million of outstanding borrowings under the Term Loan Facility and no outstanding borrowings under the Revolving Credit Facility.
-The obligations under the Credit Facility are secured by substantially all assets of the Company and the subsidiary guarantors, subject to certain permitted liens and interests of other parties.
+At December 31, 2024, we had \$317.2 million of outstanding borrowings under the Term Loan Facility and no outstanding borrowings under the Revolving Credit Facility are secured by substantially all assets of the Company and the subsidiary guarantors, subject to certain permitted liens and interests of other parties.
 The Credit Facility will mature on April 2, 2026.